 Authentication of Subscribers

+An Authorized Certification Authority may elect to perform Registration Authority (RA) functions in-house or choose to delegate some, or all, RA functions to other parties that are separate legal entities from the ACA.
+In both cases the party or parties performing RA functions are subject to the obligations for identity proofing, auditing, logging, protection of subscriber information, record retention and other aspects germane to the RA function contained in this business process standard.
+All RA infrastructure and operations performing RA functions shall be held to this standard as incumbent upon the CA when performing in-house RA functions.
+The ACA and/or delegated entity are responsible for ensuring that all parties performing RA functions understand and agree to conform to this standard.

 For Subscribers, the ACA, and/or associated RAs shall ensure that the applicant’s identity information is verified in accordance with the process established by the applicable CP and CPS.
 Process information shall depend upon the certificate level of assurance and shall be addressed in these requirements.
 The documentation and authentication requirements shall vary depending upon the level of assurance.

-The ACA and/or Ras shall record the information set forth below for issuance of each certificate:
+The ACA and/or RAs shall record the information set forth below for issuance of each certificate:

 The identity of the person performing the identification;